-To track outbound links with ExactMetrics, all you have to do is install the plugin.
-That’s it!
+To track outbound links with ExactMetrics, all you have to do is install the plugin, which you already did!
 ExactMetrics will automatically begin tracking your outbound links.
-For help installing ExactMetrics, read how to add Google Analytics to your WordPress site.

-Then, find the report in your WordPress dashboard under ExactMetrics » Reports » Publishers.
+You can find the report in your WordPress dashboard under ExactMetrics » Reports » Publishers » Overview.

 If you’re an affiliate, tracking your links is really important.
 Sure, you might get some data about how many clicks there were in a report from your affiliate, but wouldn’t it be great to see that data in your own analytics?

 How many of your visitors are submitting your forms?
 You can see these numbers at a glance in the ExactMetrics dashboard.
-All you have to do to set up this feature is install ExactMetrics at the Pro level.
+All you have to do to use this feature is set up ExactMetrics at the Pro level.
 Then, install the Forms addon, and your form submissions will automatically be tracked in Google Analytics.

-Plus, you’ll also be able to see the number impressions and the conversion rate for each form, so you can easily see how they’re performing.
+Plus, you’ll also be able to see the number of impressions and the conversion rate for each form in WordPress, so you can easily see how they’re performing.

 If you have files available for download on your site, you definitely want to know how many of your visitors are downloading them.

 Luckily, ExactMetrics can track those downloads with no coding needed.
-Simply install the plugin, configure the types of files you’d like to track, and they’ll be tracked.
+Simply install the plugin, configure the types of files you’d like to track, and they’ll be tracked automatically.
 You can track pdf, zip, docx, xlsx, and more.

-Once you have file download tracking set up, you’ll get a report of all downloads on your site under ExactMetrics » Reports » Publishers » Overview.
+Once you have file download tracking set up, you’ll get a report of all the downloads on your site under ExactMetrics » Reports » Publishers » Overview.

 Want to know how many people are clicking on the telephone link on your site to call you from their mobile device?
 How about clicking the link to send an email?
-If you’re a local business that relies on people calling you, it’s definitely important to track those calls.
+If you’re a local business that relies on people contacting you, it’s definitely important to track those calls or emails.

-When you install ExactMetrics, the plugin will automatically create an event for you in Google Analytics.
-In your Analytics account, you’ll see your email links under Reports » Engagement » Events, where mailto is the number of calls:
+When you install ExactMetrics, the plugin will automatically create the events for you in Google Analytics.
+In your Analytics account, you’ll see your email links under Reports » Engagement » Events, where mailto is the number of clicks on your email link.